 Rustic Puff Pastry Asparagus Tart with Goat Cheese, Thyme and Prosciutto

 This tart is the perfect way to usher in spring!
-The jade green asparagus cooks up gold tinged and tender, nestled in its bed of flaky pastry and creamy goat cheese.
-A spark of prosciutto and fresh thyme leaves finish the presentation beautifully!
+The asparagus cooks up tender, nestled in its bed of flaky pastry and creamy goat cheese.
+Prosciutto and fresh thyme leaves finish the presentation beautifully!

 - 1 sheet puff pastry Add to list

 - 1 egg mixed with 1 tablespoon milk and 1 teaspoon Dijon mustard Add to list

 - 2 tablespoons olive oil Add to list

 - 2 large or 3 medium shallots, peeled and thinly sliced Add to list

 - Sea salt and freshly ground pepper, to taste Add to list